ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 ### Polling to Start Integration - The implementation.info Request

 The starting point for any communication between your source and the Engage Digital platform is via [implementation.info](../action-details/#implementationinfo) sent through [polling](../polling).
-This request, sent from the Engage Digital Platform upon saving your Engage Digital Source SDK channel, allows you to respond to Engage Digital of the requests that you wish to manage on your side within your integration (message creation, thread creation, etc.) This request is made at the creation of the source (once you click **"Save"**) on the Engage Digital side.
+This request, sent from the Engage Digital Platform upon saving your Engage Digital Channel SDK channel, allows you to respond to Engage Digital of the requests that you wish to manage on your side within your integration (message creation, thread creation, etc.) This request is made at the creation of the source (once you click **"Save"**) on the Engage Digital side.

 !!! important
     You must submit this request correctly or you will not receive any other request for message synchronisation or message creation.